Quick Summary

 Adopted in 1949 and coming into effect in 1950, the Indian Constitution marked the birth of the Republic of India.
 It’s one of the longest-written constitutions globally, with 470 articles categorized across 25 parts.
 These parts delve into various aspects of governing, from fundamental rights to the distribution of power between the central and state governments.

 Dr Bhim Rao Ambedkar was the chief architect and referred to as the “Father of Indian Constitution.”
 Being an ambitious leader and social reformer, he dedicated his life’s work to fighting discrimination against Dalits.
-On August 29, 1947, he was appointed Chairman of the Drafting Committee tasked with framing independent India’s Constitution.
+On August 29, 1947, he was appointed Chairman of the Drafting Committee tasked with framing India’s Constitution.
 To prepare, Ambedkar thoroughly studied the constitutions of 60 other nations.

 After independence, the government recognized Ambedkar’s instrumental role by naming him India’s first Union Law Minister.
 He also laid important policy groundwork across roles – from establishing guidelines that shaped the Reserve Bank of India to championing labor reforms for the vulnerable as a member of the Viceroy’s Council.
 Ambedkar is rightly remembered as a transformative national leader due to his foundational impact spanning social justice, governance, and economics.